Chase Ink with Ultimate Rewards Review

-Sign Up Bonus - New cardholders will get 15,000 bonus points after the first purchase.
-You can then earn an additional 10,000 points if you spend $5000 within 3 months.
+Sign Up Bonus - New cardholders will 20,000 bonus points after you spend $3000 within 3 months.

 Fees and Rates - There is no annual fee for this card.
 New cardholders get a 0% Intro APR on both purchases and balance transfer for 6 months.